-They have renovated the interior with bright colors, murals, comfortable seating, and more, and they offer public, hourly, music, light, and meditation show for guests to enjoy.
-You can buy a ticket for the BEYOND Light Show & Meditation on Viator.
+They have renovated the interior with bright colors, murals, comfortable seating, and more, and they offer public, hourly, music, light, and meditation shows for guests to enjoy.
+You can buy tickets for the BEYOND Light Show & Meditation on Viator.

 See Related: Best Family Vacation Spots in the World